 - Consider using shade cloth or patio umbrellas to provide shade during the hottest parts of the day.
 Or grow your dahlias where they’ll enjoy light afternoon shade from trees or buildings.

 - Recognize that during the hottest part of the summer the plants may stall and not produce many/any flowers.
+Flower forms can change slightly, too, when temperatures really heat up, producing blooms that are more open and flatter.
+(Think of the accessable pollen as a short term gift to your local pollinator community.)
 Keep an eye out for leaf wilt which may signal that your plants aren’t getting enough water to balance the amount being lost through leaf evaporation.
-Usually, deep watering twice a week is sufficient.
+Usually, deep watering twice or three times a week is sufficient.

 When the weather cools, dahlias perk up and burst into action developing buds and blooms.
 And your patience pays off!